powersync-ja/powersync.dart/README.md

 # PowerSync SDK for Dart/Flutter

-[PowerSync](https://powersync.co) is a cloud service and set of SDKs that keeps PostgreSQL databases in sync with on-device SQLite databases.
+[PowerSync](https://powersync.co) is a service and set of SDKs that keeps PostgreSQL databases in sync with on-device SQLite databases.

 ## SDK Features